kjhealy/workflow-paper/plain-person-text.md

 ```

+: Listing

-Let's start with a straightforward markdown file---no R code yet, so nothing above the `article.md` line in the picture above.
+Let's start with a straightforward markdown file---no R code yet, so nothing to the left of `article.md` line in @fig:workflow-diagram.
 The start of the sample `article-markdown.md` file is shown in @lst:yamlheader.
 The bit at the top is metadata, which pandoc understands.
 The HTML and LaTeX templates [in the pandoc-templates repository](https://github.com/kjhealy/pandoc-templates/tree/master/templates) are set up to use this metadata properly.
 Pandoc will take care of the citations directly.
 There is more than one way to have pandoc manage citations, but here we just use the most self-contained route.
 Simple documents can be contained in a single `.md` file.
 Documents including data analysis start life as `.Rmd` files which are then knitted into `.md` files and converted to PDF or HTML.
 At its simplest, a `mypaper.md` document can be converted to `mypaper.pdf` file by opening a terminal window and typing a command like the one in @lst:pandocsimple.

 ```{#lst:pandocsimple .sh caption="The simplest way to converting a Markdown file to PDF with pandoc"}